gentletom/constructorHangman/README.md

 Look into function prototypes and use them for a few of your constructor's methods.

-Notes
+Notes:

 Since this assignment is a command-line application, you don't need to deploy it anywhere.

 You will, however, be required to upload it to Github.

 Remember to include a package.json file containing your project dependencies in your Github repo!

-Node.js: Download the latest version of Node https://nodejs.org/en/ Built With:
+Node.js: Download the latest version of Node https://nodejs.org/en/

+Built With:

 - Sublime Text
 - Terminal/Git Bash